Downtown Louisville

-Downtown Louisville is the largest central business district in the Commonwealth of Kentucky and the urban hub of the Louisville, Kentucky Metropolitan Area.
+Downtown Louisville is the central business district of Louisville, Kentucky, the largest such in the state, as well as the urban hub of the Louisville metropolitan area.
 Its boundaries are the Ohio River to the north, Hancock Street to the east, York and Jacob Streets to the south, and 9th Street to the west.
-As of 2015, the population of downtown Louisville was 4,700, although this does not include directly surrounding areas such as Old Louisville, Butchertown, NuLu, and Phoenix Hill.
+As of 2015, the population of downtown Louisville was 4,700.

-The five main areas of the Central Business District consist of:
+The Central Business District is made up of five areas: